SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   - `DEFAULT` is the default behavior
   - `ALWAYS_SSR` aLways returns server-side rendered pages

+  Recommendation: it is recommended to provide a custom rendering strategy in cases when you want to serve SSR only to specific requests (e.g. server SSR only to crawling bots).

 - `forcedSsrTimeout` is a number that indicates the time (in milliseconds) to wait for rendered pages when the render strategy for the request is set to `ALWAYS_SSR`.
 This prevents SSR rendering from blocking resources for too long if the server is under heavy load, or if the page contains errors.

   The default value is `60000` milliseconds (that is, 60 seconds).